 Introduction to Dunhuang Climate

-If you bring western China to mind, it is likely that most people have an impression of deserts, bad weather like sand storms and a harsh, arid environment and maybe the mysterious murals in the Dunhuang rock caves, etc. However, most people have gained such an impression from TV or books, in fact, most of the time, the weather in this city is not so bad.
+If you bring western China to mind, it is likely that most people have an impression of deserts, bad weather like sand storms and a harsh, arid climate and maybe the mysterious murals in the Dunhuang rock caves, etc. However, most people have gained such an impression from TV or books, in fact, most of the time, the weather of Dunhuang is not so bad.
 The charm of western China is a special kind of desolate ruggedness.
 If you want to sample the unique appeal of Dunhuang, you should base your trip in around the features of western China, but not the weather.